TwilioDevEd/appointment-reminders-flask/README.md

     - If on a Mac, we recommend [Postgres.app](http://postgresapp.com/).
 After install, open psql and run `CREATE DATABASE appointments;`
     - If Postgres is already installed locally, you can just run `createdb appointments` from a terminal

-1. Copy the `.env_example` file to `.env`, and edit it to include your credentials for the Twilio API (found at https://www.twilio.com/user/account/voice) and your local Postgres database
+1. Copy the `.env_example` file to `.env`, and edit it to include your credentials for the Twilio API (found at https://www.twilio.com/user/account/voice) and your local Postgres database.
-1. Run `source .env` to apply the environment variables (or even better, use [autoenv](https://github.com/kennethreitz/autoenv))

 1. Run the migrations with: